-Due to its sustainable investment objectives, the fund has been classified by ASN Impact Investors as an Article 9 product under the SFDR.
+Due to its sustainable investment objectives, the fund reports in accordance with Article 9 of the SFDR.
 Therefore, the investment selection criteria only include investments which qualify as sustainable as defined by SFDR.
 Cash held in the fund is not an investment.
 Cash is meant to facilitate liquidity of the fund on the exchange where the fund is traded.
 Cash is held in relation to liquidity management as per article 3.63 of the Financial Supervision Act (Wet op het financieel toezicht - Wft).